The Cole Museum is at the heart of the University of Reading Whiteknights Campus, in the brand new Health and Life Sciences building.

 From the station and Reading town centre:

-We have a secure bike rack near the main entrance to the museum.
+We have plenty of secure bike stands near the main entrance to the museum, and there are cycle routes throughout the University campus.